Privacy policy

 • to a potential purchaser (and its agents and advisors) in connection with a proposed merger or acquisition of any part or all of our business, provided that the purchaser may not use your personal data for any purpose other than for the purposes detailed in this Privacy Notice; and

-• to any other person you have consented to us to share personal data with.
+• to any other person you have consented to us sharing personal data with.

-In all circumstances that we share personal data with a third party we only do so to the extent that it is required for them to provide their services to us.
-At all times your personal data must be processed in accordance with (i) this Privacy Notice; and (ii) any additional data protection terms, incorporated into the agreement that we have with them, which are no less stringent than the protection afforded by this Privacy Notice.
+In all circumstances that we share personal data with a third party, we only do so to the extent that it is required for them to provide their services to us.
+At all times, your personal data must be processed following (i) this Privacy Notice; and (ii) any additional data protection terms, incorporated into the agreement that we have with them, which are no less stringent than the protection afforded by this Privacy Notice.

 Data security